 D.2.1.
-Premium provisions
+Premium reserves

-All premium provisions in the financial statements (premiums issued not earned, reserves for ongoing risks, deferred acquisition costs and equalisation reserve) are replaced in the SII valuation with an overall reserve corresponding to discounted future cash flows related to policies that the company cannot terminate or for which it cannot change the price.
+All premium provisions in the financial statements (premiums written but not earned, reserves for ongoing risks, deferred acquisition costs and equalisation reserve) are replaced in the SII valuation with an overall reserve corresponding to discounted future cash flows related to policies that the company cannot terminate or for which it cannot change the price.
 This involves:

-- Policies currently running - Policies on which the company is bound due to the notice of termination, (usually 2-month namely, at month-end December N, contracts with inception dates in January and February N+1.
+- Policies currently running - Policies on which the company is bound due to the policies notice of termination, and the engagement to the partner.